-Finally, any construction project management software that you select should be able to connect multiple dots together to give you a coherent picture of what is actually happening on the site.
+Finally, any construction project management app that you select should be able to connect multiple dots together to give you a coherent picture of what is actually happening on the site.

 So our preferred construction apps should have connectivity options like APIs, other data exchange interfaces etc. for them to connect with other apps.

 For example – building a bridge between project schedule and material management ERP software.